Warsen/KamiHime-scripts/README.md

 ## Description

-_Kamihime Item Management Butler_ - (In Development) Automatically levels
+_Kamihime Item Management_ - (In Development) Automatically levels your
-your weapons, skills your grails, and sells your N grade weapons and eidolons.
+weapons, skills your grails, and sells your N grade weapons and eidolons.

 Thanks to shilba for sharing scripts.
 I wouldn't have found how to use the game's API on my own.